maflcko/b-c-gui-translations-review/reviews/de.md

         <translation>Übertragen</translation>

 ERR
-"Übertragen" is uncommon/misleading in this context.
-The standard UI label for outgoing transactions is "Gesendet".
+"Übertragen" is not the usual or most accurate translation for "Sent" in the Bitcoin wallet context.
+The standard German term is "Gesendet".

 Correct translation:
 Gesendet